Visit Krakow

 Events booked through a service like Get Your Guide will make your trip a great deal easier.
 You can book through the app, with no need for printers or postage, and entry fees are included in the price.
 You’ll get clear instructions on where to meet and what to expect, so all you’re left with is to enjoy yourself.
 The prices are honestly fantastic value for money as well.
 Highly recommended.

 Here is an overview of the key tours on offer and other events.
-The choice is always changing, so take a look at Get Your Guide for what’s currently available and see our Visit Warsaw page for information about how to plan for your visit.
+The choice is always changing, so take a look at Get Your Guide for what’s currently available and see our Visit Warsaw site for information about how to plan for your visit.

 Warsaw City Tour